 2. Personal skill deficiency: This happens when the student lacks certain skills that will help him/her cope with the classroom environment and/or other students.
 For instance, when students lack personal skills such as empathy, knowledge of desired social behavior, self-discipline, etc., they are more likely to misbehave in the classroom.

 3. Belief deficiency: The beliefs of students sometimes lead them to misbehave in the classroom.
 These misbehaviors are classified here.
-Example, some students believe that some courses/subjects are not important in school and because of that, they tend to put behaviors that are disruptive against teachers of those courses.
+For example, some students believe that some courses/subjects are not important in school, and because of that, they tend to put behaviors that are disruptive against teachers of those courses.
 Misbehavior antecedents such as that are considered a belief deficiency.

-These are the factors that emanate from the actions and/or inactions of the teacher that result in students’ misbehavior.
+These are the factors that emanate from the teacher’s actions and/or inactions that result in students’ misbehavior.
 They are explained in details below;

 1. Failure to teach effectively: I have mentioned earlier in my previous articles that effective classroom management doesn’t occur in a vacuum.
 Of course, you have to put in place a classroom setting that is conducive for your students to achieve their educational and emotional needs.